saleor/saleor-dashboard/.changeset/serious-beans-try.md

 "saleor-dashboard": minor
 ---

-Add shortcuts links in sidebard, move backt to cloud at bottom
+Introduce menu items with sortcuts for GraphQL playground and search actions in sidebar.
+Move "Go to Saleor Cloud" button at bottom of sidebar